nuetzliches/spocr/README.md

 - no rigid dependencies

 # How SpocR works
-SpocR pulls the DB scheme over a given ConnectionString into spocr.json The spocr.json is configurable (e.g. You can choose which scheme to build or ignore) SpocR generates the DataContext-Folder with all required C# Code for your .net core Application (App, API or Services)<br>
+SpocR pulls the DB scheme over a given ConnectionString into spocr.json<br>
+The spocr.json is configurable (e.g. You can choose which scheme to build or ignore)<br>
+SpocR generates the DataContext-Folder with all required C# Code for your .net core Application (App, API or Services)<br>
 SpocR is highly skallable.
 You can build it as Library, Extension or Default (both together as single Project)

-You can use UserDefinedTableFunctions or single Values as Parameters.
+You can use UserDefinedTableFunctions or single Values as Parameters.<br>
-The result of your StoredProcedures will be mapped as Model or List<Model>
+The result of your StoredProcedures will be mapped as Model or List<Model><br>
 SpocR also is supporting pure JSON-String Result from StoredProcedure without building any Models.

 ### Generated Folder and Files